 - Resident domicile letter

-- Copy of Deed of Establishment and its amendment (should be in English or Bahasa)
+- Copy of Deed of Establishment and its amendment (to be in either English or Indonesian)

 - Business registration certificate